Retire in Guatemala

 When we asked people living in Guatemala what life is like and how people spend their time, they said:

 "Antigua is wonderful. social opportunities as little or as much as you like.
 My neighborhood and areas in the area, seem to attract a lot of full-time expats as opposed to just short term visitors.
 We live in Panorama on the outskirts 10-15 minute walk to town.
 We love the connectivity with the expats from US, Canada, Europe, and other areas.
-Tourists in town, or just meet people at events, coffee shops or while shopping," commented one retiree living in Guatemala.
+Tourists in town, or just meet people at events, coffee shops or while shopping," said one retiree in living in Guatemala.

-Answer Question & View More Answers
+View More Answers

 What do I need to know before retiring in Guatemala?